 Try to avoid in < 2 years old and episodic wheeze, i.e. distinct episodes of wheeze with upper respiratory tract infections only; especially if there is no history of interval symptoms and no other triggers.

-Give prednisolone 1mg/kg (max 40mg) as early as possible in multi trigger wheeze / asthma.
+Give prednisolone 1mg/kg (max 40mg) as early as possible in multi trigger wheeze / asthma or if there is a history of atopy or family history of asthma/atopy.
 A standard course is 3 days.
 If still significant symptoms after 3 days, further steroids and review in secondary care paediatrics should be considered.

 Please consider whether an alternative diagnosis is likely, such as: